MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 Learn how to clean [HoloLens](https://docs.microsoft.com/hololens/hololens1-hardware#care-and-cleaning) and [HoloLens 2](https://docs.microsoft.com/hololens/hololens2-maintenance).

-Additional details about cleaning HoloLens 2:

-**Device**: Remove any dust by gently wiping with a dry lint-free microfiber cloth.
-Lightly moisten the cloth with medical 70% isopropyl alcohol, and then gently wipe the surface of the device.

-Let it dry completely.

-**Brow pad**: Wipe it with a cloth moistened with water and a mild, antibiotic soap.
-Let it dry completely.

-**Can I use Purell wipes to clean the HoloLens?**
-Purell wipes can be applied in limited use to clean the HoloLens surfaces.
-The cleaning guide linked at the beginning of this question is the recommended method.

-**Can I use Clorox or Lysol wipes to clean the HoloLens?**
-Clorox, Lysol, and similar bleach-keeping wipes are **not** recommended for use.
-Use these wipes on when it's critically necessary, and nothing else is available.

 **Can I use any lens cleaner for cleaning HoloLens visor?**
 No. Lens cleaners can be abrasive to the coatings on the visor.
 Please use a mix of isopropyl alcohol (IPA) and water, and then gently wipe the surface of the visor.